ShuchangLiu/SVlearning/README.md

 ```

 ### Output file
-The output can be in both BED and VCF format (set outFormat to be BED,VCF).
+The output can be in both BED and VCF format (set outFormat to be BED,VCF) in the output directory.

 #### BED format output
 The files will be located at outDir/bedDir as illustrated in config file.
 The file is tab separabted and the format is as follows